Deploy a regional self-managed certificate

 Create the load balancer

-The rest of this tutorial assumes that you have already configured the load balancer's backends, health check, backend service, and URL map.
-Note the name of the URL map because you need it later in this tutorial.
+This tutorial assumes that you've already created and configured the load balancer's backends, health checks, backend services, and URL maps.
+Make a note of the URL map's name because you need it later in this tutorial.

-To request and validate a self-managed certificate, do the following:
+To create a private key and a certificate, do the following:

 1. Use a trusted third-party certificate authority (CA) to issue the certificate along with its associated key.